matija-marijan/E-GraphDTA/README.md

 Example use:
   ```
-  python training.py -d davis -m PDD_Vnoc_GINConvNet -s 0 -x 1
+  python training.py -d davis -m PDC_Vnoc_GINConvNet -s 0 -x 1
   ```
-This runs the training for the PDD-Vnoc model variant on the Davis dataset with protein sequence mutations accounted for, with 0 used as a random seed for reproducibility.
+This runs the training for the PDC-Vnoc model variant on the Davis dataset with protein sequence mutations accounted for, with 0 used as a random seed for reproducibility.
 The training is performed on 80% of the dataset, while the performance is evaluated on the testing 20% of data.

 The training script saves the best overall model checkpoint with the lowest MSE on the testing data, and continually outputs MSE on the training data, and MSE, RMSE, Spearman correlation, and Pearson correlation values on the testing data.
 It also calculates the Concordance Index on the test data for the best overall model at the end of training.